Listening & Speaking: Goals, Objectives and Learning Outcomes

 • The students will analyze and synthesize information presented in different sources.

-• The students will paraphrase orally what they hear and/or read.
+• The students will use paraphrasing techniques when presenting what they have read/heard.

 Learning Outcomes